paulintrognon/paulintrognon.fr/src/blog/content/typescript-prettier-eslint-next-js.md

 - `prettier` is the base package that will format the files
 - `eslint-config-prettier` will prevent conflicts between prettier and eslint rules.

-Next, create a `.prettierrc` file, and configure it according to your preferences.
+Create a `.prettierrc` file, and configure it according to your preferences.
 See all available options here: [https://prettier.io/docs/en/options.html](https://prettier.io/docs/en/options.html)

 ```json
 // .prettierrc